rmsk2/c64_mandelbrot/README.md

 MANDELCALC is a program that allows to generate visualisations of the Mandelbrot set on the C64.
 It utilizes fixed point arithmetic instead of the floating point routines contained in the BASIC-ROM and can use both the multiciolor mode (having a 160x200 resolution in four colours) and the hires mode (320x200 pixels in two colors).
+By default the hires mode is active.
 The user interface is inspired by a command line interface and offers the following commands:

 | Command | Comment |
 |-|-|